|Genres:||Puzzle / Logic Puzzle|

 If you don’t feel the quixotic pull of adventure, you can just play any puzzle in the game.
 Here is a quick rundown of a couple of the more interesting variations.
 Lens Bender has its heart in the right place, but the execution is flawed.
 It’s like a jigsaw puzzle, except you can only place a piece if it is both oriented correctly and the piece it connects to is attached.
 The real twist is that you can only orient the pieces by placing them under a series of lenses.
 An interesting idea, but the lenses are often too distorted to make out what you’re looking at, never mind where it would actually go.
 Luckily, systematic trial and error works extremely well here.

-Following lenses in the “it could only happen on the computer” department is Focus Point, which may be the best puzzle type in the game.
-A picture is broken up into several rectangles of various sizes and scrambled.
+In Focus Point, which is quite original, a picture is broken up into several rectangles of various sizes and scrambled.
 The delicious demon is that when you switch two rectangles, the images grow or stretch to accommodate their new location.
 It takes a good eye for what looks “right” to make headway, but it’s fun.
 Image Hole is almost Tetris-like, requiring a bit of strategy, a bit of reflex, and a whole lot of luck.
 Shapes float around the screen, giving you short glimpses at an image below.
 Your mission, should you decide to accept it, is to match the outlines to corresponding objects in the picture.
 Indistinct shapes and blurry images mar this potential gem.

 Although the game is completely 2D, you’ll also find a couple of pseudo-3D puzzles, like ‘Slices’, which features an item sliced into smaller bits that you need to assemble in isometric 3D space, and ‘Outer Layers’, a creative puzzle where you must texture-map a pre-rendered 3D object (like the vase seen above).
 The other puzzles are various riffs on old themes, but are a competent caboodle.
 They aren’t all classics, but even curmudgeons will be content with this comprehensive collection of conundrums.
 Throw the continuing dearth of good jigsaw games and the global adventure on the fire, and Pandora’s Box is a game that most puzzle fans should consider, if only for a weekend or so.